-The Canadian Institute of Gemmology (C.I.G.) is a nonprofit, post-secondary educational institution incorporated with Letters Patent, dated September 28, 1990 under the Canada Corporations Act.
+The Canadian Institute of Gemmology (C.I.G.) is a nonprofit institution incorporated with Letters Patent, dated September 28, 1990 under the Canada Corporations Act.

-The passing mark for all written exams is 65%, for practical exams 100%; the “Diamond and Fine Gem Expert” certificates require a 80% mark and expire after ten (10) years.
-All examination fees (with exception of the diploma exams) are included in the tuition.
+The passing mark for all written exams is 65%, for practical exams 100%.
+All examination fees are included in the tuition unless stated otherwise.
 The administrative fee for a second written exam is $ 100 and for a practical exam $ 200.
 Students may attempt to re-write a failed exam two times after paying the required fee within 6 months (after a waiting period of 1 month).
-A failed third attempt will lead to the dismissal of the student from the accreditation program.

-In the Gem Identification I and II (course 150 or 250) classes an organic liquid (methylene iodide) saturated with sulphur is being used in conjunction with the refractometer.
+In the Gem Identification course an organic liquid (methylene iodide) saturated with sulfur is being used in conjunction with the refractometer.
 The school cannot assume any liability for any allergic or medical reactions a student may experience from its use.
-Please consult your health practicioner.
+Please consult your health practitioner.